 Bargaining Monopolies Boost Profits and Consumer Surplus in Antitrust Policy

 The article explores how complementary monopolies should impact antitrust merger policy.
-The researchers use a strategic model to show that when monopolists offer supply schedules and engage in bargaining with producers, a unique equilibrium is reached where joint profits are maximized.
+The researchers use a strategic model to show that when monopolists with complementary inputs offer supply schedules and engage in bargaining with producers, the outcome is a joint-profit-maximizing equilibrium.
 This equilibrium leads to output levels similar to those of a bundling monopoly.
-Contrary to the Cournot effect, complementary-input monopolists in this model choose prices that are not higher than those of a bundled monopoly.
-The analysis reveals that consumer and producer surpluses are higher with supply schedules and bargaining compared to posted-price competition, with implications for antitrust policies on vertical and conglomerate mergers.
+Contrary to the Cournot effect, where prices are higher than in a bundled monopoly, this model shows that consumers and producers benefit more from supply schedules and bargaining than from fixed prices.
+This has implications for antitrust policies regarding vertical and conglomerate mergers.